Discover the world through travel & beyond!

 Traverse City, Michigan (Photo courtesy of Traverse City Convention & Visitors Bureau)

-Dunes for climbing and rolling
+Dunes for Climbing and Rolling

 Twenty-five miles to the west of Traverse City is the Sleeping Bear Dunes National Lakeshore, a stunning expanse of massive sand dunes that stretches 35 miles along the lake’s shore.
 In 2011, ABC’s Good Morning America named it the “Most Beautiful Place in America.”
 That’s probably a bit extreme, but it is one of the Midwest’s most handsome offerings.

-While there are beaches on the shore, climbing the dunes is what really justifies the visit.
-After dropping your electronics and cell phones at the dune’s base, you’re free to ascend the mystical hills and lose yourself in its hallucinatory splendor.
-You can also just climb a little bit and roll down the hills, which is where the appeal comes in for kids—there’s endless space to run free and scream.
-Shoes are discouraged and the opportunities for rolling down giant hills of soft sand are irresistible.
+While there are beaches on the shore, climbing the dunes really justifies the visit.
+After dropping your electronics and smartphones at the dune’s base, you’re free to ascend the mystical hills and lose yourself in its hallucinatory splendor.

-For older children and families not scared off by some cardio work, the Traverse City dunes are a great kid's activity that offers an amazing chance to explore the desert-like vistas; it’s quite easy to enter a timeless headspace, and the Chippewa legends about the dunes’ origins almost become tangible.
+For older children and families not scared off by some cardio work, the Traverse City dunes are a great kid’s activity that offers an amazing chance to explore the desert-like vistas.
+It’s quite easy to enter a timeless headspace, and the Chippewa legends about the dunes’ origins almost become tangible.

 Climbing the Sleeping Bear Dunes is fun for all ages (Photo courtesy of Traverse City Convention & Visitors Bureau)